 Gengo is a large platform for freelance translators.
 You sign up, do some tests and if you get approved you can start translating.
 Gengo has a great knowledge database to improve your translation skills.
 What I like about this platform is that you can pass pro qualification tests to unlock access to more challenging projects at higher reward rates.
 So there is definitely an incentive to do your work in the right way!

 Want to get to know about more translation platforms?
-Purchase the complete guide now for an extensive list!
+Purchase the complete guide now!
 (Guide is WIP – so pay as you want)

 If you are a quick typer, transcribing can be profitable!
 Although the speed of completing an assignment is completely dependent on the quality of the audio recording, this can be a great job to do on the road.
 Just download the audio files, sit down and type!
 Sometimes you even get to learn something from the conversations you’re transcribing 🙂